Souldevhub/PlayTimeTracker/README.md

 - ⚙️ **Flexible Configuration** - Easily customize all rewards, GUI, and settings
 - 🌍 **Multi-Language Support** - Supports 8 languages including English, Chinese, Russian, German, French, and more
 - 🔧 **Admin Tools** - Reload configuration and debug mode for easier management
+- 🏆 **Leaderboard Support** - Track and display top players with leaderboard placeholders

 ## 📦 All Features